Unique Craft-and-Market Novel Workshops and Events Phone: 1-800-250-8290

 More Info | Application | Syllabus | Our FAQ | Faculty | Workshop Schedule

-The three areas of emphasis will be PREMISE, PLATFORM, and EXECUTION.
-Please read the novel workshop syllabus for more details on these three categories.
+The three areas of emphasis in this novel workshop will be PREMISE, PLATFORM, and EXECUTION.
+Please read the novel workshop syllabus for more details.

 The Writer's Block Features Pre-Event Assignments for Algonkian

 Algonkian has established online forums at the Writer's Block as a means of delivering pre-event assignments to writers preparing to attend Algonkian events.
 Assignments focus on foundational aspects of writing a competitive commercial novel ...

 It begins before you arrive.
 Assigned novel and craft essays, as well as foundational and market-focused assignments provided in the Algonkian Pre-Event Assignment forum, all in preparation for the five day workshop which begins on a Tuesday night and lasts until Sunday afternoon.